-The striker failed to impress against the League One outifit in a 45-minute cameo, while the £10 million midfielder appeared to suffer a calf strain after just 20 minutes.Emre Can lasted just 20 minutes of his Liverpool debut after limping off with a calf injury as Preston was beaten 2-1 at Deepdale on Saturday.
+The striker failed to impress against the League One outifit in a 45-minute cameo, while the £10 million midfielder appeared to suffer a calf strain after just 20 minutes

-The new 10 million pound signing appeared to strain a muscle with no challenge causing the injury and promptly left the field for further treatment before Josh Brownhill put the League One side ahead in first-half stoppage time.
+The new £10 million signing appeared to strain a muscle with no challenge causing the injury and promptly left the field for further treatment before Josh Brownhill put the League One side ahead in first-half stoppage time.

-Rickie Lambert made a disappointing debut, failing to catch the eye before coming off at the break.
-Recent signing Lazar Markovic looked on from the stands but was not given his first Liverpool outing.
+Rickie Lambert made a disappointing debut after failing to catch the eye before coming off at the break while recent signing Lazar Markovic looked on from the stands, but was not given his first Liverpool outing.

 The visitors looked disjointed and vulnerable at the back as Preston made a bright start.